yiheyue/common-linux-cmd/docs/mfd.md

 2. A hard link may not reference a directory.

-create a hard link for foo
+e.g. create a hard link for foo

 ```
 user@pc ~ $ ln foo foo2
 ```

-create a symbolic link for foo
+e.g. create a symbolic link for foo

 ```
 user@pc ~ $ ln -s foo foo2